 What is Financial Risk Management (FRM)?

 - FRM (organized by GARP) is the most sought after risk management course in the world.
 It’s globally recognized and adds tremendous value to its students.
 If you want to have a career in finance and you’re also interested in risk management, this course will catapult you to a new height and will make you an expert in risk management.
-There is one warning though.
-You need to study the curriculum well.
-You shouldn’t only worry about the exam, but also how you would be able to apply the knowledge you’re learning in this course.
+There is one warning, though.
+It would help if you studied the curriculum well.
+You shouldn’t only worry about the exam and how you would apply the knowledge, you’re learning in this course.

-- To people who think that FRM certification is easier than other globally recognized certifications, think twice.
-You need to sit for two most rigorous exams which will include all the advanced risk management subjects and you need to go through them in depth to be able to answer the questions properly.
-Moreover, if you want to have FRM certifications, you need at least 2 years of relevant experience in the similar domain.
+- To people who think that FRM certification is more comfortable than other globally recognized certifications, think twice.
+You need to sit for the two most rigorous exams, which will include all the advanced risk management subjects, and you need to go through them in-depth to be able to answer the questions correctly.
+Moreover, if you want to have FRM certifications, you need at least 2 years of relevant experience in a similar domain.

-- During the interview sessions, many HRs complain that FRM students are not as thorough as they expect them to be to hire them.
+- During the interview sessions, many HRs complain that FRM students are not as thorough as they expect them to hire them.
 The issue lies in the gap between the curriculum and the exams.
-Often the exams are much easier than the curriculum itself.
-So few students manage to clear the exam with little study.
+Often the exams are much more comfortable than the curriculum itself.
+So few students manage to clear the exam with a little study.
 And during the interview, they are not able to showcase any in-depth knowledge whatsoever.
-Thus, do FRM if you’re really interested.
+Thus, do FRM if you’re interested.
 Otherwise, do something else.
-If you’re in FRM just because of compensation, then rarely you would be able to make your mark.
+If you’re in FRM just because of compensation, then rarely, you would be able to make your mark.

 - The best part of FRM is what separates FRM from other globally recognized courses.
 If you’re interested in FRM, then you would be able to sit for FRM.
 There are no eligibility criteria for sitting for FRM.

 - Students that are interested in Quantitative Finance; this course is the right choice for them.
 First of all, this course is one of the most sought after courses in the world.
-Secondly, the course duration is just 6 months; thus it becomes easy for working professionals to pull through.
-Thirdly, you can do it while working so you don’t need to let go of your existing job to be able to do this course.
+Secondly, the course duration is 6 months; thus, it becomes easy for working professionals to pull through.
+Thirdly, you can do it while using so you don’t need to let go of your current job to do this course.

 - This course is for those who would like to broaden their skill base.
 Even if you’re a beginner and would like to pursue this course, you would be able to because of two reasons.
-First, Certificate in Quantitative Finance (CQF) offers excellent primer courses which will add tremendous value towards understanding the basic elements of the course.
-Secondly, the course material is very intensive, thus if you want to start from grass-root level, you won’t face much issues.
-One warning sign is this – you need to be interested in mathematics, programming and finance, yes, all three.
+First, Certificate in Quantitative Finance (CQF) offers excellent primer courses, which will add tremendous value to understanding the essential elements of the time.
+Secondly, the course material is very intensive.
+Thus if you want to start from the grass-root level, you won’t face such issues.
+One warning sign is this – you need to be interested in mathematics, programming, and finance, yes, all three.

 - This course is one of those courses which emphasizes on self-study.
-It’s completely dependent on how much study you do by yourself and how in-depth you go on your own.
-Of course, if you need help, you will be able to access the faculty at any time but still everything will depend on how much time and effort you put into the curriculum.
+It’s utterly dependent on how much study you do by yourself and how in-depth you go on your own.
+Of course, if you need help, you will be able to access the faculty at any time, but still, everything will depend on how much time and effort you put into the curriculum.

-There are many key differences between FRM and CQF.
+There are many critical differences between FRM and CQF.
 Let’s have a look at them –

 - Intensity: If you compare both of these courses, CQF is much intense than FRM.
 Many executives who have completed CQF have mentioned that it would be great if the institute increased the duration of the course from 6 months to 1 year.
-In case of FRM, the time given for each level is enough and anyone with a rigorous discipline and good study habit would be able to complete the curriculum within 200 hours of time.
+In the case of FRM, the time given for each level is enough, and anyone with rigorous discipline and good study habits would be able to complete the curriculum within 200 hours.

 - Perspective: The perspectives of these two courses are completely different.
-In case of FRM, anyone can pursue it, whereas in case of CQF only people who have good foundational knowledge can make their mark.
+In FRM, anyone can pursue it, whereas, in CQF, only people who have good foundational knowledge can make their mark.
 For example, If you have a Bachelor’s degree in Finance and FRM certification, you would be able to get employed easily.
 But a student who has a Bachelor’s degree and CQF certification may not make it to a big corporate where the chief task would be quantitative finance.
-Quite often than not, Quants guys need a Master’s degree or PhD to be considered for the positions.
-That doesn’t mean CQF is a waste of time, but it only acts a supplement to what you already have.
+Quite often than not, Quants guys need a Master’s degree or Ph.D. to be considered for the positions.
+That doesn’t mean CQF is a waste of time, but it only acts as a supplement to what you already have.

-- Difference in salary: If you’re starting out or have few years of experience, after FRM certification, you can expect anywhere around US $85,000 to US$90,000 per annum.
-On an average it’s more as we also need to count the experience of FRM holders.
-On the other hand, CQF certification is certainly more valuable due to the fact that people who choose to go for CQF are already qualified enough.
-After CQF certification you would get around US $115,000 per annum.
-With more experience, you would be able to earn much more than fresher salary.
+- The difference in salary: If you’re starting or have a few years of experience, after FRM certification, you can expect anywhere around the US $85,000 to US$90,000 per annum.
+On average, it’s more as we also need to count the experience of FRM holders.
+On the other hand, CQF certification is undoubtedly more valuable because people who choose to go for CQF are already qualified.
+After CQF certification, you would get around the US $115,000 per annum.
+With more experience, you would be able to earn much more than a fresher salary.

 Why pursue FRM?

-- FRM is a comprehensive course, if your focus is more on the curriculum than on passing exams.
-Of course, you need to clear the exam, but for the curriculum you should pursue FRM because it’s really good.
+- FRM is a comprehensive course if your focus is more on the curriculum than on passing exams.
+Of course, you need to clear the exam, but for the curriculum, you should pursue FRM because it’s excellent.

 - If you compare this certification with CFA, you only need to clear 9 subjects and 2 levels.
-It’s easier than CFA even if the scopes of both of these courses are different.
-Easier means you only need to put in 200 hours of solid study to clear the exams.
+It’s easier than CFA, even if the scopes of both of these courses are different.
+More accessible means you only need to put in 200 hours of substantial study to clear the exams.

 Why pursue CQF?

 - The first reason for pursuing CQF is its flexibility.
-You can choose your time of study and you can do it at your own pace.
-There are rarely any courses which provide this sort of flexibility.
+You can choose your time of the study, and you can do it at your own pace.
+There are rarely any courses that provide this sort of flexibility.

 - The duration of the course is just 6 months.
-Yes, you need to study rigorously to clear 6 subjects but if you want to get a reputed certification, you need to sacrifice half a year.
-And half a year is very less time for this sort of course.
+You need to study rigorously to clear 6 subjects, but if you want to get a reputed certification, you need to sacrifice half a year.
+And half a year is very little time for this sort of course.

-- The application process is straight forward and people who are eligible for the course will be allowed.
-You need to sit for a test to prove your eligibility for the course.
+- The application process is straightforward, and people who are eligible for the course will be allowed.
+You need to sit for a test to prove your eligibility for the system.

-FRM has a great curriculum but its exams are not as competitive as they should be.
+FRM has an excellent curriculum, but its exams are not as competitive as they should be.
 So your primary job while you’re pursuing FRM certification is to ensure that your subject knowledge is at par with industry standards.
 And most people don’t pay heed to this.
-Stand out and cover your syllabus as if your prospects depend on it, because in reality it truly does.
-Even if CQF is severely criticized for its cost, it allows you to have access to lifetime programs which will update your knowledge over time and you will remain an industry expert for a long period of time.
+Stand out and cover your syllabus as if your prospects depend on it because, in reality, it indeed does.
+Even if CQF is severely criticized for its cost, it allows you to have access to lifetime programs, which will update your knowledge over time, and you will remain an industry expert for an extended period.
 Again, CQF is not for everybody.
 Before enrolling for the program, know that you’re a good match.